 - a.
 Information on the reportable segments: - 1.
 The measurement of the reportable operating segments is based on the same accounting principles applied in these financial statements which includes certain corporate overhead allocations. - 2.
-The above changes in the Company's reportable segments had no effect on the goodwill assignment among the divisions.
+Financial data relating to reportable operating segments: